Goodwill (accounting): Modern meaning

-Goodwill is a special type of intangible asset that represents that portion of the entire business value that cannot be attributed to other income producing business assets, tangible or intangible.
+Goodwill is a special type of intangible asset that represents the portion of a business's value not attributable to other income-producing assets, tangible or intangible.

-For example, a privately held software company may have net assets (consisting primarily of miscellaneous equipment and/or property, and assuming no debt) valued at $1 million, but the company's overall value (including customers and intellectual capital) is valued at $10 million.
-Anybody buying that company would book $10 million in total assets acquired, comprising $1 million physical assets and $9 million in other intangible assets.
+For example, a privately held software company may have net assets (consisting primarily of miscellaneous equipment and/or property, and assuming no debt) valued at $1 million.
+Still, the company's overall value (including customers and intellectual capital) is valued at $10 million.
+Anybody buying that company would book $10 million in total assets acquired, comprising $1 million in physical assets and $9 million in other intangible assets.
 And any consideration paid in excess of $10 million shall be considered as goodwill.
-In a private company, goodwill has no predetermined value prior to the acquisition; its magnitude depends on the two other variables by definition.
+In a private company, goodwill has no predetermined value before the acquisition; its magnitude depends on the other two variables by definition.
 A publicly traded company, by contrast, is subject to a constant process of market valuation, so goodwill will always be apparent.

-While a business can invest to increase its reputation, by advertising or assuring that its products are of high quality, such expenses cannot be capitalized and added to goodwill, which is technically an intangible asset.
+While a business can invest to increase its reputation by advertising or assuring that its products are of high quality, such expenses cannot be capitalized and added to goodwill, which is technically an intangible asset.
 Goodwill and intangible assets are usually listed as separate items on a company's balance sheet.
 In the b2b sense, goodwill may account for the criticality that exists between partners engaged in a supply chain relationship, or other forms of business relationships, where unpredictable events may cause volatilities across entire markets.

 Types of goodwill

 There are two types of goodwill: institutional (enterprise) and professional (personal).
-Institutional goodwill may be described as the intangible value that would continue to inure to the business without the presence of specific owner.
+Institutional goodwill may be described as the intangible value that would continue to accrue to the business in the absence of a specific owner.
 Professional goodwill may be described as the intangible value attributable solely to the efforts of or reputation of an owner of the business.
 The key difference between the two types of goodwill is whether the goodwill is transferable upon a sale to a third party without a non-competition agreement.

 United States practice

 History and purchase vs. pooling-of-interests

-Previously, companies could structure many acquisition transactions to determine the choice between two accounting methods to record a business combination: purchase accounting or pooling-of-interests accounting.
-Pooling-of-interests method combined the book value of assets and liabilities of the two companies to create the new balance sheet of the combined companies.
+Previously, companies could structure many acquisition transactions to choose between two accounting methods for recording a business combination: purchase accounting or pooling-of-interests accounting.
+The pooling-of-interests method combined the book values of the assets and liabilities of the two companies to create the new combined balance sheet.
 It therefore did not distinguish between who is buying whom.
-It also did not record the price the acquiring company had to pay for the acquisition.
+It also did not record the price the acquiring company paid for the acquisition.
 Since 2001, U.S. Generally Accepted Accounting Principles (FAS 141) no longer allows the pooling-of-interests method.